Gamla Turingevägen Inscriptions: Inscription

-Transcription into Old Norse

-Holmfastr let braut ryðia æftiʀ Ing[i]..., moð[u]r sina go[ða] ... sina.

-Translation in english

-Holmfastr had the path cleared in memory of Ingi-... his good mother ... his.

 Sö 312

 Sö 312 consists of runic text carved onto a serpent band that circles a Christian cross.
 The inscription is 1.5 meters in height and is classified as being carved in runestone style Pr4, which is also classified as being an Urnes style.
 The text in two locations follows the rule that two consecutive identical letters are represented by a single rune, even when the two identical letters are at the end of one word and the start of a second word.
 This inscription uses one i-rune for the words byki| |i.
 The inscription is signed by the runemaster Eysteinn, which is normalized as Östen, by simply adding his name at the end of the text without using any verb such as "carved" or "painted."
 Although such signatures are unusual on runestones, there is another example of an inscription being signed in this manner on Sö 266 in Sanda.
 This is the only surviving inscription known to have been signed by this runemaster, although two other Urnes style inscriptions, Sö 338 at Turinge and Sö 344 at Kiholm, have been attributed to Östen based upon stylistic grounds.